 The Niners could have easily won the football game.
 A Jimmy Garoppolo 2-yard touchdown pass to Kyle Juszczyk and a Robbie Gould field goal should have been enough to stay atop the NFC East standings with the Seattle Seahawks.

-Instead, they are tied after a wild finish, and tight end George Kittle’s monster performance was ruined.
+Instead, they were tied after a wild finish, and tight end George Kittle's monster performance was ruined.

 As for the Falcons, head coach Dan Quinn's team is showing some fight.
 A playoff berth and Super Bowl bid isn't happening, and Matt Ryan isn't winning the MVP award, but it was nice to see the offense click when it mattered most, especially watching Jones catch a pair of TD passes, including another 5-yard pass in the second quarter.